What new mothers should be eating after giving birth? A wholesome blend of easy recipes that are delicious and the best postpartum meals for recovery.

 Here is what you need to know about post-C-section care and recovery.

 Chicken Pulao rice is easy to make and it’s not only for moms, but the whole family can enjoy it even kids love the flavor full chicken.

-I use basmati rice to make this pulao recipe and it turns out delicious.
-You can use whatever rice you prefer or you have available at home.
+I use basmati rice to make this pulao recipe, which turns out delicious.
+You can use whatever rice you prefer, or you have available at home.